 The courts have applied a fifth factor, namely, whether the use is “transformative.”
 For example, fair use also was found where small digital “thumbnail” reproductions of photographs were used in a visual search engine.
 Kelly v.
 Arriba Soft Corp.
 Similarly, small reproductions of Grateful Dead concert posters in an illustrated biography of the band were considered transformative and constituted fair use.
 (Bill Graham Archives v.
 Dorling Kindersley Ltd.)

 One of the more controversial fair use areas involves so-called “appropriation art” in which an earlier work is reproduced in a later work with some changes.
 Richard Prince tore 35 photos from a book published by photographer Patrick Cariou, pinned them to a piece of plywood, and exhibited them with varying degrees of alterations.
 The court compared the artistic works side-by-side, and in a discussion that has been controversial, found that most of them were sufficiently transformative in aesthetics, size and expression to qualify for fair use.
 (Cariou v.
 Prince)

-To learn more about design copyright laws and how to protect your own work, register for An Introduction to Intellectual Property Rights for Graphic Designers with William Borchard.
-You could even take half off tuition with the HOW U Back to School Sale!
+To learn more about design copyright laws and how to protect your own work, register for Intellectual Property Rights for Graphic Designers with William Borchard.

 More resources about copyright and intellectual property rights for graphic designers:

 - Selling Graphic and Web Design,an OnDemand Webinar by Donald Sparkman